 Repairs Exceed Car’s Cost

-Each insurance company has a different cut-off for the percentage of Actual Cash Value (ACV) for when they will declare your car a total loss.
-The cut-off percentage ranges between 70-80% of your car’s ACV depending on the insurer.
 So for example, an insurance company with a 75% cut-off will declare your car a total loss if the repairs are estimated at $8,000 and your car is only worth $10,000.
 That is because $8,000 is more than 75% of your car’s $10,000 ACV.

-The adjuster will tell you fairly quickly that they have declared your car a total loss and offer you a final value.
-Do not take their first offer as the final offer.
 You need to investigate their reasoning and data before deciding whether to take their offer or whether to make a counter demand.
 Plus, it never hurts to ask for more money.
 All they can say is no.

 As soon as the adjuster tells you they are totaling your car, he/she already has a ACV in their file.
 How else could they make the financial calculation to conclude the car is a total loss?
-Every state requires the insurance company do a Fair Market Evaluation when handling a total loss claim.
+Every state requires the insurance company to conduct a Fair Market Evaluation when handling a total loss car claim.
 Your goal is to dig into their numbers and calculations to find out whether their offer is fair and reasonable.

-If you are looking at a total loss because the damages exceed the cut-off percentage, you should always demand the adjuster:
+If you are looking at a total loss car because the damages exceed the cut-off percentage, you should always demand the adjuster:

 - State what their ACV percentage/guideline is for declaring a car a total loss.